albertcmiller1/order_book/README.md

 create a map <std::string ticker, OrderBook book> to hold all a unique book for each unique ticker create api endpoint to IPO a stock, submit an order, cancel an order, check properties of the book socket should broadcast all trades, and the current state of the spread, and the limit dll

+need to figure out how to create a post api rout to
+1. post an order
+2. cancel an order
+3. check current price